My.EOU Portal Current Students Faculty/Staff

 Residence Life policies are intended to provide an environment of support for the development and education of its residents during their time on campus.
-To this end, our first-year student buildings (Daugherty Hall, Hunt Hall B and C sections, and North Hall) are designated substance-free areas or “dry halls”.
+To this end, our first-year student buildings (Daugherty Hall and North Hall) are designated substance-free areas or “dry halls”.
 Students living in these buildings are not permitted to be in possession of alcohol or alcohol containers.
-In addition to being illegal, underage drinking of traditional first-year students is directly linked to a number of issues that impede the success of students in their first year.
+In addition to being illegal, underage drinking by traditional first-year students is directly linked to a number of issues that impede the success of students in their first year.
 The presence of alcohol in a traditional first-year student experience is not conducive to attaining the goals and pursuits of higher education.
-Below are some resources from other institutions and professional organizations that provide insight regarding the issues related to drinking and first-year students:

 The following is paraphrased from the Residence Life Contract regarding Alcohol in the residence halls:

-For a full version of Residence Life’s Drug and Alcohol Policy please refer to the Housing and Dining Contract for 2011-2012.
+For a full version of Residence Life’s Drug and Alcohol Policy please refer to the Housing Room and Dining Contract.